vistadataproject/documents/README.md

 * Github

+What this project is not:

+* Product Development
+* MUMPS development
+* VISTA package enhancement

 Note:

 * This is a data-centric approach to VISTA data, not a code-centric approach.
-* This is a generic web-standards approach to managing VA data, not a VISTA-specific approach.
+* This is a generic W3C web-standards approach to managing VA data, not a VA- or VISTA-specific approach.
 * The scope is limited to a one-year research and discovery proof-of-concept.
 * The prototype will be implemented exclusively using web technologies (above).

-What this project is not:

-* Product Development
-* MUMPS development
-* VISTA package enhancement
 * __No existing VISTA routines, packages, or modules will be changed or affected in any way (i.e.'non-invasive')__

-More details are available on the project's website, [vistadataproject.info](http://vistadataproject.info/).

 ## Tracks